The complete visual design syllabus

 Things to be aware of

-- More elements means more difficult coherence (The more elements you include in a design, the more difficult it is to make that design look good, because the number of relationships between elements goes up)
+- More visual complexity means more difficult coherence (The more elements or visual cues you include in a design, the more difficult it is to make that design look good, because the number of relationships between elements goes up)

-- Less elements means more difficult execution (The less elements you include in a design, the more you have to learn about what you can do with each type of element)
+- Less visual complexity means more difficult execution (The fewer elements or visual cues you include in a design, the more you have to learn about what you can do with each type of element)

-- Effects vs. awareness (A design element may not be noticed but may still have an effect, meaning they can be subtler than assumed)
+- Effects vs. awareness (A subtle design element may not be consciously noticed but maybe still have an effect)

 - 1 + 1 = 3 (Two design elements often create a third element out of the relationship between them)